 Pack Out What You Pack In!

+Let me repeat myself.
 If you are going to carry disposable bottles of water (and other packaged goods) into the National Parks with you, take them back out with you.
-My absolute pet peeve when hiking is finding trash or watching others empty a plastic water bottle and leave it on the trail or in a tree.
-Why?
+My absolute pet peeve when hiking is finding trash, or watching others who empty a plastic water bottle and leave it on the trail or in a tree.
+Why do that?
 Why can’t you use it and take it back out with you??
 You brought it in full.
 You can carry it out empty!

 So What Color is Your Pee?

 So now we get to the reason for this post.
 The important part of safe hiking and hydration.
-When hiking, you need to know your health status.
+When outside in the heat for any reason; you need to know your health status.
 Are you nearing the point of dehydration?
-To know that, you check the color of your pee.
+Are you past the safety point?
+To know that answer, you need to check the color of your pee.
 It’s that simple!

 Health Tip: If you are feeling the need to drink water, you are already dehydrated and need to stop, get into the shade and drink water.
 Drink a sports drink to help balance out the lost electrolytes.
 Enjoy a salty snack and just relax.